vrtmrz/obsidian-livesync/README.md

 obsidian-livesync changes data treatment of markdown files since 0.1.0
 When you are troubled with synchronization, **Please reset local and remote databases**.
-*Note: Without synchronization, your files won't be deleted.*
+_Note: Without synchronization, your files won't be deleted._

 1. Disable any synchronizations on all devices.
 2. From the most reliable device<sup>(_The device_)</sup>, back your vault up.
 3. Click "Reset local database" on all devices.
 4. From _The device_ click "Reset remote database".
 5. From _The device_ click "Init Database again".
-6. Enable any sync or Hit Replication button.
+6. Enable any sync or Hit the Replication button.

 And wait for a minute. your data will be uploaded and synchronized with all devices again.